-When he showed up at my front door wearing a tie and sports coat it announced my evening was a formal occasion.
-An elusive premonition overcame me as I changed clothes to more formal attire in my bedroom.
-Re-dressed, back in the living room, my perplexed conjecture was perhaps the evening included a special birthday present.
+He showed up at the front door wearing a tie and sports coat.
+An elusive premonition overcame me as I changed to more formal attire.
+Re-dressed, back in the living room, my perplexed conjecture was the evening included a special birthday present.

 Double luck but why’d he squander fifty cents to park, then give me the quarters?
-Is he treating me like a queen in the movie?
-No, he’s afraid for his car.
+Is he treating me like a queen for my birthday?
+No, he’s afraid of his car.
 Downtown’s seedy now.
 Even Heart’s Department store’s closing.

-The theater, now restored, was sinking into disrepair.
-The "old days", of ushers with cone flash lights guiding patrons to their seats a distant memory.
-Even in its faded glory, however, the theater’s stereo speakers, big screen presentation, opulent art deco décor and opera like balcony provided a presentation not experienced at a drive-in or on a television screen.
-They lack a grand movie theater’s dark intimate connection with fellow viewers, a mystical connection only vaguely captured in modern multiplex theaters.
+The theater, now restored, was sinking into disrepair back then.
+The "old days", of ushers with cone flashlights guiding patrons to their seats a distant memory.
+Even in its faded glory, however, the theater's stereo speakers, big-screen presentation, opulent art deco décor, and the opera-like balcony provided a presentation not experienced at a drive-in or on a television screen.
+They lack a grand movie theater's dark, intimate connection with fellow viewers, a mystical connection only vaguely captured in modern multiplex theaters.

 There was, however, smoke.
-Each seat had its little ash tray on an armrest.
-Many movie goers puffed away during a movie.
-To ask them not to would be met with an incredulous look, of, “What’s your problem?”
-Looking up, the smoke cloud result was evident as the projector’s flickering light passed through the haze on its way to the screen.
+Each seat had its little ashtray on an armrest.
+Moviegoers could puff away during the movie.
+To ask them not to would be met with an incredulous look, of.

-Seated together with popcorn and drinks, my mind wandered as the movie played.
+Seated together with popcorn and drinks, my mind wandered into the world of the movie.

-What's the movie message, music, songs, love, love’s betrayal, happiness?
+What's the message, music, songs, love, love’s betrayal, happiness?

 What do the simple folk do?

-After the show, we strolled, hand in hand, among the First Street throng the couple blocks to Original Joe's, still a popular Italian restaurant landmark.
+After the show, we strolled, hand in hand, among the First Street throng to Original Joe's, a popular Italian restaurant landmark.
 The movie’s lyrics flitted about in my mind as melody residue.

 In short, there's simply not